mzabani/diarios-oficiais/README.md

 ### 2. Running the application

 1. Run `make fetch` to download the Diários Oficiais (Official Journals) or else there won't be anything to search for.
 You can stop fetching by typing Ctrl+C any time; no fetched journals will be lost when you do this.
-2. Ok.
-Run `make nix-build-frontend; cabal run backend`.
+2. Run `make dev-build-frontend; cabal run backend`.
 3. Only if this is the very first time you typed `cabal run backend`, a TLS certificate will need to be acquired.
-Run `make run-certbot` in a separate development shell **without stopping the backend** and wait until it succeed.
+Run `make run-certbot` in a separate development shell **without stopping the backend** and wait until it succeeds.
 Now you can kill the backend and run `cabal run backend` again.
 4. Go to 'https://localhost:8083/index.html' to test.
 Ignore any safety risks; they only exist because the certificate is a "toy" certificate, not signed by a trusted CA.

 ### 3. Simulating Production locally